Intermesh/groupoffice-docs/using/email.rst

 You can import the certificate into Firefox and create a ``*.p12`` backup file at with the Firefox certificate manager.
 You can find that in the Advanced menu of the Firefox preferences tab.
-For security reasons, make sure you choose a password that is different from your Group-Office account.
+For security reasons, make sure you choose a password that is different from your GroupOffice account.

-.. note:: Somehow Group-Office is unable to verify the certificate if you generate the p12 backup file with Google Chrome.
+.. note:: Somehow GroupOffice is unable to verify the certificate if you generate the p12 backup file with Google Chrome.
 Please use Firefox to obtain your p12 file.

 Signing and Encrypting messages
 ```````````````````````````````